-(4) The AHMSS can synthesize the virtual human's motion and the virtual object's movement in real time.
+(5) The AHMSS can synthesize the virtual human's motion and the virtual object's movement in real time.

 To realize the advanced Virtual Collaborator as a personalized interface, it is necessary to update the virtual environment fast enough so that the user does not feel incongruous by looking the artificial instructor's motion.
-In this study, the authors designed the AHMSS to realize the parallel and distributed processing by separating the computational load into 3 processes of computation: the virtual human's motion, the virtual object's movement and the generation of the 3 dimensional images of the virtual environment.
-In the AHMSS, the 3 processes are executed on the 3 different workstations which are connected via network.
+In this study the authors aim at developing the system which can update the virtual environment from 10 to 20 times per second.
+Concretely, the authors designed the AHMSS to realize the parallel and distributed processing by separating the computational load into 3 processes of computation: the virtual human's motion, the virtual object's movement and the generation of the 3 dimensional images of the virtual environment.

+(6) The 3 processes can be executed on the different computers.